MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

     simple.example.
 300 IN A    192.0.2.1
                            AAAA 2001:db8::1

-The domain owner could add records like
+The domain owner could add a record like

     simple.example.
 7200 IN HTTPSSVC 1 . alpn=h3 ...

 The presence of this record indicates to clients that simple.example supports HTTPS, and the key=value pairs indicate that it supports QUIC in addition to HTTPS over TLS (an implicit default).
-The records can also include other information
+The record could also include other information
-(e.g. non-standard ports, ESNI configuration).
+(e.g. non-standard port, ESNI configuration).

 ## Example: Apex aliasing